Do Infrared Saunas and LED Light Treatments Have Skincare Benefits?May 23, 2023

-Unlike some skin care treatments, LED light therapy often doesn’t make your skin look worse before it becomes better.
-There’s no direct skin contact with LED light treatments, and they don’t cause burns or skin damage the way UV light can.
-Speaking on why LED light therapy has become such a popular skin care trend, Engelman shared that “[treatment] is virtually painless and, for some, the colors are very relaxing.”
+A non-invasive procedure, there’s no direct skin contact with LED light treatments, and they don’t cause burns or skin damage the way UV light can.
+Reflecting on why LED light therapy has become such a popular skincare trend, board-certified dermatologist Dr. Dendy Engelman notes that “[the treatment] is virtually painless and, for some, the colors are very relaxing.”

-Benefit #2: Help minimize the look of fine lines and wrinkles.
-Studies show that red-light therapy may provide an anti-aging effect, but more definitive research is needed.
-A study from the National Center for Biotechnology Information (NCBI), found that red-light therapy could have potential for skin rejuvenation by helping to reduce fine lines, wrinkles, and rough texture, but more research is needed before the efficacy could be determined.
+Red light therapy, meanwhile, “may help to improve the appearance of fine lines and wrinkles over time as well as improve the overall texture of the skin,” says Dr. Garshick.
+A study from the National Center for Biotechnology Information (NCBI), found that red-light therapy could have potential for skin rejuvenation by helping to reduce fine lines, wrinkles, and rough texture, but more research is needed to fully determine the efficacy.